What is Slite? Slite is a sleek and intuitive note-taking and productivity tool that offers a comprehensive knowledge management solution.

 - No Excel integration, only Google Sheets

 Basecamp is primarily designed to be a project management and collaboration tool.
-However, its features like tasks, files, and messages also allow it to function as an internal knowledge base.
+However, its features like tasks, files, and messages also allow it to function as a semi-internal knowledge base.

 Its message board features, scheduling and Slack-like Campfire tool may help you replace multiple tools, including Slite.